MaiteBG/Python_summary/python_summary/particular_types_functions.md

 ## 3. Lambda Functions

-Anonymous and small functions (one line of code).
-They can be directly assigned to a variable and called like a regular function with parameters in parentheses.
+Anonymous, inline functions defined with a single expression.
+They can be assigned to a variable and called like any other function.

-* Can be without arguments or with default arguments, variable-length parameters, etc.
+- Support default arguments and variable-length parameters (`*args`, `**kwargs`).
+- Best for very small, specific operations.

 `my_lambda_function = lambda arg1, arg2=1: arg1 + arg2`

 **Nested Lambda Functions**

 You can nest lambda functions inside other lambdas.
-This allows you to return a lambda from another lambda, or define compact logic in multiple layers.
+* This allows you to return a lambda from another lambda, or define compact logic in multiple layers.
+* Lambda functions can also act as closures, accessing variables from an outer scope.

 ```python
 multiply = lambda x: (lambda y: x * y)